 Andres Ramirez, Concierge at Four Seasons Resort and Club Dallas at Las Colinas, Steven Beasley, Concierge at Four Seasons Hotel Austin, and the Concierge team at Four Seasons Hotel Houston combined their insider data to craft a quintessential Texas road trip between the three properties.

 Dallas to Austin

 TRAVEL TIME 3 hours by car

 Fossil Rim Wildlife Center in Glen Rose

-“A perfect activity that allows for physical distancing, there’s a scenic drive through this attraction, where about 1,100 exotic and endangered animals roam free,” Kessler says.
+“A perfect activity that allows for physical distancing, there’s a scenic drive through this attraction, where about 1,100 exotic and endangered animals roam free,” Beasley says.
 “If you prefer animals of the prehistoric variety, Dinosaur Valley State Park is also in Glen Rose and features real dinosaur tracks, and there’s the Paluxy River for a quick, cooling dip.”

 Stop for Kolaches in West

 Kolaches – a fruit-topped pastry – are perfect road trip snacks.
 There are several kolache shops in West, where many Czechs settled after moving to the New World in the 19th and 20th centuries.
-Kessler recommends the Czech Stop, where you can fill up the tank, devour some kolaches and add to your polka CD collection at the same time.
+Beasley recommends the Czech Stop, where you can fill up the tank, devour some kolaches and add to your polka CD collection at the same time.
 Ramirez is a fan of Little Czech Bakery.
 “Their menu includes everything from savoury to sweet kolaches, fruit pies to cookies, and more, and they are open 24/7,” he says.